This article originally appeared on VICE France

-I trudged home half-drunk last week after having a few drinks with my mates.
-Climbing stairs, as I'm sure you know, becomes a much more stressful undertaking when you're hammered, so I figured I'd treat myself to a trip up in the lift.
-This turned out to be a very terrible idea: after a few seconds, it jammed and I got stuck.
+I traipsed home half-drunk last week after having a few drinks with my mates.
+Climbing stairs, as I'm sure you know, becomes a much more stressful undertaking when you're a bit pissed, so I figured I'd treat myself to a trip up in the lift.
+This turned out to be a very terrible idea: after a few seconds it jammed, and I got stuck.

 What's the worst situation you've found yourself in?

 One guy was so freaked out he threatened to punch the technician when he arrived.
 By law, we need to get people out of the lift within one hour, but even when we tell them we'll be there in 15 minutes they still complain.
 You know, threaten to file police reports and that sort of thing.

 It's rare.
 Like my colleague always says: "People who are actually claustrophobic wouldn't take an elevator to begin with."
 I always try to reassure people anyway and make them feel at ease.
 I have a few things I always say: "There's plenty of air," "The lift can't fall down," "You've got nothing to fear," "It's OK, the technician is on his way."
 Folks can press the button as often as they want; we'll always answer.
 It's our job.

 When I was stuck in the elevator, I figured out that it was possible to open the interior door but not the one out to the third floor.
 How come?

 You really should't do that.
 Imagine climbing out of a lift and all of a sudden the power came back on – it'd be butchery.
 The person would be cut in half.
 It actually happened in Japan.
 If you take that into account, spending an hour trapped in there is much better.
 The technicians or firemen will get you out eventually.
 If we can't provide a technician within the hour, we'll call the fire station.

 How many calls do you get a day?